MvvsnmDevops4122/linux-administration/user-management-linux.md

 ---

-# 18. ⭐ WHY GROUP-BASED SUDO IS BETTER FOR TEAMS
+# 18. ⭐ Why Group-Based Sudo is Better for Teams

-Suppose you have:
+Suppose:

 ```text
 Ramesh